List of unmade episodes of The X-Files: Season 6

-Jeffrey Bell developed two separate stories that eventually developed into one single entry: "Alpha".
+Jeffrey Bell developed two separate stories that both evolved into the episode "Alpha".
 The first was going to be a "reversal" of 1963 movie The Incredible Journey, featuring "a desperate family [that] moves three thousand miles to get away from their killer pet—who's waiting for them at their new house, really pissed".
 The second story idea would feature a child who released his anger through the dogs at a local animal shelter.
 In this version, the dogs functioned as a manifestation of the child's id.
 Bell scrapped both of these ideas because they lacked "really cool visuals".